Don’t be fooled. Botox actually lasts forever.

 You might encounter unbranded botox from Korea, Taiwan, and China.
 These types of botox can cost up to 50% less.
 In general, the quality of these unbranded botox treatments is sketchy.
 The patient is highly advised to ask for the brand of botox used before deciding.

-Are there new research on Botox?
+Are there new research on Botox in Singapore?

 The latest exciting development about botox show that it has skin benefits apart from muscle relaxing benefits.
 What does this mean?
 Some of us may have heard of ‘Botox in a Jar” creams.
 The truth is that there is new and exciting research data about the benefits of botox on the skin – it apparently helps with collagen remodelling.